Qin87/magnet/readme.md

 ## Important Hyper-parameters

-- `--dataset`: name of the dataset.
-Could be one of `['Cora', 'CiteSeer', 'PubMed', 'Amazon-Photo', 'Amazon-Computers', 'Coauthor-CS']`.
+- `--undirect_dataset`: name of the undirected dataset.
+Could be one of `['Cora', 'CiteSeer', 'PubMed', 'Coauthor-CS', 'Coauthor-physics']`.
-- `--data_path`: the path to the dataset.
-The dataset will be downloaded to this path automatically when the code is executed for the first time.
-- `--imb_ratio`: imbalance ratio.
+- `--Direct_dataset`: name of the directed dataset.
+Could be one of `['citeseer_npz/' , 'cora_ml/',  'WikiCS/', 'telegram/telegram']`.
 - `--net`: GNN backbone.
 Could be one of `['GCN, GAT, SAGE']`.
-- `--gdc`: way to get the weighted graph.
-Could be one of `['ppr', 'hk', 'none']`.
+-

 Please refer to [args.py](args.py) for the full hyper-parameters.